mkobuolys/flutter-design-patterns/assets/markdown/memento.md

 ### RandomisePropertiesCommand

 A specific implementation of the command which sets all the properties of the _Shape_ object stored in the _Originator_ to random values.
-Also, implements the _undo_ operation.
+Also, the class implements the _undo_ operation.

 ```
 class RandomisePropertiesCommand implements ICommand {